iossifovlab/snakeobjects/documentation/tutorial.rst

     :emphasize-lines: 8

-We will then update the ``build_object_graph.py`` script in our pipeline by adding few lines (highlited below) that create the sample objects referenced in the fastq object that have already been added to the object graph:
+We will then update the ``build_object_graph.py`` script in our pipeline by adding few lines (highlighted below) that create the sample objects referenced in the fastq objects already added to the object graph:

 .. literalinclude:: snakeobjectsTutorial/solutions/step-2.3/pipeline/build_object_graph.py
     :emphasize-lines: 3, 23-29